Roots of polynomials under repeated differentiation and repeated applications of fractional differential operators: Abstract

 \section{Abstract}

-We start with a random polynomial $P^{N}$ of degree $N$ with independent coefficients and consider a new polynomial $P_{t}^{N}$ obtained by repeated applications of a fraction differential operator of the form $z^{a} (d/dz)^{b},$ where $a$ and $b$ are real numbers.
+We start with a random polynomial $P^{N}(z)$ of degree $N$ with independent coefficients.
+We then consider a new polynomial $P_{t}^{N}$ obtained by $\lceil Nt\rceil$ applications of a fractional differential operator of the form $z^{a} (d/dz)^{b},$ where $a$ and $b$ are real numbers.
 When $b>0,$ we compute the limiting root distribution $\mu_{t}$ of $P_{t}^{N}$ as $N\rightarrow\infty.$ We show that $\mu_{t}$ is the push-forward of the limiting root distribution of $P^{N}$ under a transport map $T_{t}$.
-The map $T_{t}$ is defined by flowing along the characteristic curves of the PDE satisfied by the log potential of $\mu_{t}.$ In the special case of repeated differentiation, our results may be interpreted as saying that the roots evolve radially \textit{with constant speed} until they hit the origin, at which point, they cease to exist.
+The map $T_{t}$ is defined by flowing along the characteristic curves of a PDE satisfied by the log potential of $\mu_{t}.$

+In the special case of repeated differentiation, our results may be interpreted as saying that the roots evolve radially \textit{with constant speed} until they hit the origin, at which point, they cease to exist.
 For general $a$ and $b,$ the transport map $T_{t}$ has a free probability interpretation as multiplication of an $R$-diagonal operator by an $R$-diagonal \textquotedblleft transport operator.\textquotedblright As an application, we obtain a push-forward characterization of the free self-convolution semigroup $\oplus$ of radial measures on $\mathbb{C}$.

 We also consider the case $b<0,$ which includes the case of repeated integration.
 More complicated behavior of the roots can occur in this case.